TomPark2000/BreastCancer.Prediction--SVM.PCA/README.md

 # Breast Cancer Prediction with Principal Component Analysis and Support Vector Machines

 ## Project Overview
 **The primary objective of this project is to create an algorithm to predict whether or not a breast cancer is benign or malignant based off the characteristics of the cell nuclei that are present.
-There are multiple variables within this data set, so I leveraged Principal Component Analysis and Support Vector Machines to create my algorithm.
-My algorithm is able to predict whether the cancer is benign or malignant with a 94% overall acccuracy and a 93% F1-score for benign, and 95% score for malignant.** The dataset is the Breast Cancer Wisconsin (Diagnostic) dataset provided by the University of Wisconsin (1995).
+This is a high dimensional data set with multiple variables, so I leveraged Principal Component Analysis and Support Vector Machines to create my algorithm.
+My algorithm is able to predict whether the cancer is benign or malignant with a 95% overall acccuracy and a 94% F1-score for benign, and 96% F-1 score for malignant.**

+The data is from the Breast Cancer Wisconsin (Diagnostic) dataset provided by the University of Wisconsin (1995).

 The characteristics of the cell nuclei within the data set include:
 - radius (mean of distances from center to points on the perimeter)